Ganganath Jha: Allahabad

-At the age of 24, he was appointed a librarian of the Darbhanga state by its Maharaja.
-In 1902, he was appointed a Professor of Sanskrit at Muir College in Allahabad, which he left in 1918 to become the first Indian principal of the Government Sanskrit College in Benares.
+He left in 1918 to become the first Indian principal of the Government Sanskrit College in Benares.
 Between 1920 and 1923 he served as a member of the Council of State in the Central British Government of India.

-He was vice-chancellor of University of Allahabad (Prayag University) during 1923–32.
+He was vice-chancellor of the University of Allahabad from 1923 to 1932.
 The University of Allahabad established the Ganganath Jha Hostel in his honour.